You Say Amato, I say Amayto

 Amato’s Toy and Hobby, Middletown

 Yes, there is an Amato’s Toy and Hobby on Main Street in New Britain that has also been there forever.
 Yes, the store in New Britain is also staffed by 50+ year Amato’s veterans and it was even named one of the top 25 independently owned toy stores in America in 2018.
+A terrible Christmas movie called A Very Merry Toy Store was filmed there.
 It’s a great store for sure.

 But we’re here for the Middletown Amato’s and its Trainland.
 I can recall visiting the huge train display at Time Machine Toy and Hobby in Manchester and thinking that it must certainly be the best toy store model train set-up in Connecticut.